holepunchto/bare/README.md

 #### `Bare.on('suspend', linger)`

 Emitted when the process or current thread is suspended.
-Any in-progress or outstanding work, such as network activity or file system access, should be deferred, cancelled, or paused when the `suspend` event is emitted and no additional work may be scheduled.
+Any in-progress or outstanding work, such as network activity or file system access, should be deferred, cancelled, or paused when the `suspend` event is emitted and no additional work should be scheduled.

 #### `Bare.on('idle')`

 Emitted when the process or current thread becomes idle after suspension.
-If no additional work is scheduled from this event, the loop will block and no additional work be performed until the process is resumed.
+After all handlers have run, the event loop will block and no additional work be performed until the process is resumed.
 An `idle` event listener may call `Bare.resume()` to cancel the suspension.

 #### `Bare.on('resume')`